AB-BLAST 3.0 is a powerful

 and corresponds to the date and time the executables were built for the indicated target platform.

-Both dates are reported in
+Both dates are reported in program output in

 ISO 8601 format.